DharunAP/LoRa-Networking/README.md

     // Handle send errors and retry if necessary if (result != RH_ROUTER_ERROR_NONE) {
-      handleSendError(result);
+      handleSendError(result);  // Log the error
       vTaskDelay(SEND_RETRY_DELAY / portTICK_PERIOD_MS);  // Delay before retrying
       esp_task_wdt_reset();  // Feed the watchdog timer

-      //Sending message Again
+      // Sending message again
       result = manager.sendtoWait(buff, len, RH_BROADCAST_ADDRESS);
       Serial.println("Retrying Message SENDING");
       Serial.print("Result=");
       Serial.println(result);

-      //If the meesage if not success
-      if (result != RH_ROUTER_ERROR_NONE) {
+      // If the message is not successful if (result != RH_ROUTER_ERROR_NONE) {
-          handleSendError(result);
+        handleSendError(result);  // Log the error
       } else {
-        //if result code is equal to RH_ROUTER_ERROR_NONE (it means 0) Serial.println("Message forwarded successfully to the next hop.");
+        // If result code is equal to RH_ROUTER_ERROR_NONE (it means 0) Serial.println("Message forwarded successfully to the next hop.");
       }
     } else {
-    //if result code is equal to RH_ROUTER_ERROR_NONE (it means 0) Serial.println("Message forwarded successfully to the next hop.");
+      // If result code is equal to RH_ROUTER_ERROR_NONE (it means 0) Serial.println("Message forwarded successfully to the next hop.");
     }
   } else {
-    //if second is not equal to 15, 30, 45 , 0 or 20
+    // If second is not equal to 15, 30, 45, 0, or 20
-    Serial.println("The second is not 0 , 20 , 15, 30, or 45.");
+    Serial.println("The second is not 0, 20, 15, 30, or 45.");
   }
 }

 //==========================================================================================================
 //                                         F U N C T I O N S    F O R   B O T H   C O R E                   |